ole404/SoftwareEngineeringDHBW/README.md

 Then install all the recommended extensions.
 This will enable automated code lints and format on save.

-### Express Server

-In order to use the Backend properly, a Google-Cloud account is needed.
-Please follow the Tutorial for the vision api authentication and projekt set-up on [this webiste](https://cloud.google.com/vision/docs/labels#set-up-your-gcp-project-and-authentication).
-After succesfully creating an account, download the config file and rename it to `gcloud.json` and paste it into the `server` folder.

-### Linting and formatting

-To lint any of `client` or `server` code run `npm run lint`.
-To format use `npm run format`.
-However, if you opened the project as VS Code Workspace with the `./.vscode/tannder.code-workspace` file, the code should format on save.

 ### MongoDB

 **Best Practice:** Start MongoDB in a docker container: